Suryaprakash1657/ecomerce1/README.md

 - Created an placeorder button inside cart page and navigated to select address page when clicked.
 - Created an select address page that will display all the available address and have an option to select one address.
 - Wrote an backend endpoint that will send all the addresses of the user.

+## Milestone 24
+- created an order conformation page in frontend which will display products ordering and address selected and total price details.